-- Select Loan Discount Points.
+- • - Select Loan Discount Points.
 Loan discount points such as to compensate for a low credit score or low loan amount are ineligible. - Income Producing Property.
-Purchase or improvement of income-producing land or buildings that will be used principally/specifically for income producing purposes is not allowed.
+Purchase or improvement of income-producing land or buildings that will be used principally/specifically for income producing

+- purposes is not allowed.
 Vacant land or properties used primarily for agricultural, farming, or commercial enterprise are ineligible.
-A minimal income-producing activity, such as maintaining a garden that generates a small amount of additional income, does not violate this requirement.
-A qualified property must be predominantly residential in use, character, and appearance.
-Refer to Chapter 12 of this Handbook for additional information on qualifying a property. - Lease Payments.
+A minimal income-producing activity, such as maintaining a garden that generates a small amount of additional-income, does not violate this requirement.
+A qualified property must be predominantly residential in use, character.character., and appearance.
+Refer to Chapter 12 of this Handbook for additional information on qualifying a property. - Existing Manufactured Homes.
+Purchase of an existing manufactured home is not permitted, unless it is a purchase of an existing Rural Development Section 502 direct loan or guarantee, as provided in Section 2 of Chapter 13 of this Handbook. - Lease Payments.
 Payment on any lease agreement associated with the proposed real estate transaction is prohibited. - Closing Costs in Excess of Three Percent.
 Closing costs, including lender fees, that exceed three percent of the total loan amount are prohibited, unless flexibility is provided through guidance published by the CFPB's Ability to Repay and Qualified Mortgage (ATR/QM) standards.